Moving to Tennessee in 2024? Pros, Cons, & Tips BEFORE Moving

 Which parts of Tennessee have a high cost of living?

 Just about the only locale in Tennessee where the cost of living slides above the national average is Nashville.
 This isn't some huge surprise.
 Nashville has some of the nicest neighborhoods and homes in the entire country, with entertainment and amenities to match.
 Considering everything it has to offer, it's remarkable that the Nashville-metro area's overall living costs are just barely higher than the national average.
+More affordable communities outside Nashville, like Murfreesboro, make living in Nashville more attainable.

 How's The Economy In Tennessee?